Primary Practice Areas

 Dale C. Allen is a member of the firm and his primary areas of practice include federal, state and local tax planning and controversies, business formations, mergers and acquisitions, estate planning and probate matters, health care, representation of licensed professionals before various state administrative law boards, and litigation involving corporations, shareholders and directors.
 Mr. Allen offers office hours at firm locations in Knoxville, Sevierville, and Morristown, Tennessee.

-Mr. Allen has been listed in The Best Lawyers in America© in tax law since 1995.
-He has been named the Best Lawyers’ 2015 Knoxville Tax Law “Lawyer of the Year”.
-In addition, he has been selected by his peers as Knoxville's "Top Attorney" in tax law each year since 2006 by Cityview Magazine.
+Mr. Allen has been listed in The Best Lawyers in America© in tax law since 1995, and in Government Relations Practice since 2012.
+He has been named the Best Lawyers’ Knoxville Tax Law “Lawyer of the Year” for 2013, 2015, 2019 and 2021.
+In addition, he has been selected by his peers as Knoxville’s “Top Attorney” in tax law each year since 2006 by Cityview Magazine.

 Mr. Allen represents clients in estate planning, including advising on elder law issues and planning for special health needs.
 He provides counsel in corporate disputes regarding fiduciary and corporate management issues arising among shareholders, officers and directors.
 He represents clients in corporate cases involving derivative actions, breach of fiduciary duty questions, and fair value disputes.
 He has represented clients in various types of state and federal tax litigation.
 He represents physicians and other professionals before various professional regulatory boards in Tennessee.